The law grants certain exemptions from rent increases to tenant who are senior citizens.

 - A tenant 62 years of age or older may terminate his/her lease, without penalty, in order to move into a health care facility or senior citizen housing complex.
 If the senior citizen housing terminates the lease in order to move into a health care facility or senior citizen housing complex.
 If the senior citizen housing complex, the owner must receive at least 30 days written notice, accompanied by documentation of admission or pending admission to the health care facility or senior citizen housing complex.

 For more information or assistance, visit the City’s SCRIE page on the DoF website here, call the DHCR Rent InfoLine, or visit your County Rent Office below.
-You can also make an appointment with a Cooper Square Committee Housing Specialist.
+If you are a resident of the Lower East Side / East Village, you can also make an appointment with a Cooper Square Committee Housing Specialist who can help you apply.
 E-mail us here or call 212-228-8210.

 Central, 92-31 Union Hall Street, 4th Floor, Jamaica, NY 11433, (718)739-6400